 The MBL Board is comprised of a majority of Non-Executive Directors (NEDs), the MGL CEO and MBL CEO.
-Following the retirement of Mr Michael Coleman, expected by mid-2024, there will be three Bank-only Non-Executive Directors (BONDs) on the MBL Board: Mr Wayne Byres, Mr Ian Saines and Mr David Whiteing, and seven NEDs who also serve on the MGL Board.
+There are three Bank-only Non-Executive Directors (BONDs) on the MBL Board: Mr Wayne Byres, Mr Ian Saines and Mr David Whiteing, and seven NEDs who also serve on the MGL Board.

-The MBL CEO is assisted by MBL's management committees and the MBL CEO's Office.
+The MBL CEO is assisted by MBL's management committees and the MBL CEO Office.

-During FY2024, Macquarie and MBL continued their oversight of ongoing programs that focus on strengthening MBL's processes and controls, including those around intra-group funding arrangements and internal exposures; capital and liquidity reporting; risk management frameworks; and accountabilities and governance.
-A number of these programs also form part of a remediation plan with APRA, which has been established to define and deliver detailed programs of work that enhance MBL's governance, risk culture, group structure, and remuneration to ensure full and ongoing compliance with prudential standards and management of MBL-specific risks.
+During FY2025, Macquarie and MBL continued their oversight of ongoing programs that focus on strengthening MBL's processes and controls, including those around intra-group funding arrangements and internal exposures; capital and liquidity reporting; risk management frameworks; and accountabilities and governance.